Suryesh/Algopwn/README.md

 Algopwn helps security researchers and bug-bounty hunters quickly audit Algolia API keys, determine their ACLs, enumerate indexes, and — if explicitly authorized — perform a controlled PoC update (non-destructive by design except where explicitly requested by the user).
 After a successful update the tool prints a PoC verification URL you can open in a browser.

-> ⚠️ **Important**: Only use Algohunt against applications you own or have explicit written permission to test (bug bounty scope, pentest engagement, etc.).
+> ⚠️ **Important**: Only use Algopwn against applications you own or have explicit written permission to test (bug bounty scope, pentest engagement, etc.).
 Misuse may be illegal and unethical.

 ---